johnnymetz/johnny-metz-blog/content/posts/use-subqueries-to-avoid-a-common-django-mistake.md

 1. Get the latest books.
 2. Out of the latest books, give me the ones with a non-null release year.

 Note, you don't actually need `.values_list("id", flat=True)`.
 Django will automatically return just the `id` field when a queryset is used in a subquery.
-(TODO: check this, maybe link it in the code)

 Here's our updated test:

 ```python
 def test_queryset():
     ...
     qs = Book.objects.filter(
         id__in=Book.objects.order_by("name", "-edition").distinct("name"),
         release_year__isnull=False,